Back to all posts

 1. Identify the skills needed to complete project assignments

-In order to plan effectively, it is important that you have good knowledge of all the resources that are required within the project from the very beginning.
+In order to plan effectively, you must have good knowledge of all the resources that are required within the project from the very beginning.
 Drawing from project requirements, you can get a good idea of all the resources and skills the project needs, and when they should step in.
-This will inform your company's hiring decisions and a resource management plan respectively.
+This will inform your company's hiring decisions and a resource plan, respectively.
 Mind that it’s important to be thorough in assessing what you need in order to be efficient.

 2. Get to know your resource availability